 You got me.

-There's some things I can't discuss here on this program, but I You were on the premises, Rush.
+There's some things I can't discuss here on this program, but I. You were on the premises, Rush.

-I was on the first two BDI balls.
+I was on the premises.

 That should be enough, man.